utkudarilmaz/6502-Microprocessor-Examples/README.md

 # 6502-Fibonacci-Series
-Fibonacci Series with 6502 Microprocessor
+Fibonacci Series for 6502 Microprocessor